gmoon/s3proxy/README.md

 * HTTP GET requests are translated to S3 GetObject calls
 * AWS S3 headers are provided as the HTTP response headers, including content-type and content-length
 * Easily integrated with common nodejs web frameworks; examples include http and express apps.
+* HealthCheck API verifies bucket connectivity and authentication, suitable for ELB health checks or monitoring services

 ## Benefits